vincentbernat/pragmatic-debian-packages/README.md

 If you don't wish to satisfy the build dependencies, you can build with:

     dpkg-buildpackage -us -uc -b -d

+You can build them with `git-pbuilder` as well:

+    GIT_PBUILDER_OPTIONS=--use-network=yes DIST=bionic git-pbuilder -us -uc -b

 Most packages will download the source code from Internet (without any check).
 This is more convenient for simple examples, but the `debian/`